tomheaton/mcjty-website/docs/mods/control-mods/control-mods-16.md

 * A part describing what will be spawned and how often the rule will fire
 * A part describing conditions for spawning

-The following json keys are possible in the root of every rule:
+The following JSON keys are possible in the root of every rule:

 * `phase`: a string or list of strings representing all phases that must be active for this rule to work
 * `mob`: a single mob or list of mobs (like 'minecraft:zombie').
 The entire rule will be evalulated for every mob specified in this list.
 This is a required setting